Submit an application

 A Sacred Heart Academy education is worth the investment.
 It’s money well spent.
 The education and values instilled at an early age will pay a lifetime of dividends.
 Sacred Heart Academy represents affordable excellence.
 In addition to a strong program in the “basics,” we add the significant “plus” of religious, moral, and spiritual development.

 After School Programs

-Sacred Heart offers an extended day care program “Bridges” for students from 6:45am to 7:45am and 2:55 p.m. until 6:00pm.
+Sacred Heart offers an extended day care program “Bridges” for PK3-8th-grade students from 6:45am to 7:45am and 3:10 p.m. until 5:30pm.
 The children have snack time, an opportunity to do homework, and play either in the multi-purpose room or outside as weather permits.